MauroMontan/deta-auth-micro/README.md

 ## Deta button deploy.

-If you prefer you can deploy this project directly to deta micros by clicking this button.
+If you prefer, you can deploy this project directly to deta micros by clicking this button.

 [![Deploy](https://button.deta.dev/1/svg)](https://go.deta.dev/deploy?repo=https://github.com/MauroMontan/express-micro-with-deta)